NelePult/BiggerOrSmaller/README.md

 ## BiggerOrSmaller ##
-"Bigger or Smaller" is an interactive guessing game
+"Bigger or Smaller" is an interactive guessing game.

 ### About the Project ###